|James Alexander Seddon|

 Nov.
-21, 1966 – Pro Football Hall of Famer Troy Aikman was born in West Covina, Calif.
-He would go on to play his entire pro career for the Dallas Cowboys.
+21, 1966 – Pro Football Hall of Fame quarterback Troy Aikman was born in West Covina, Calif.
+He would go on to play for Oklahoma, UCLA and the Dallas Cowboys.
 He was inducted into the Hall of Fame in 2006.

 Nov.
 21, 1968 – Deaf-mute five-year-old Samuel Moore of Repton, Ala. was killed in a car accident when he ran in front of a 1967 Datsun driven by Ronald W. Howington of Range around 5:30 p.m. in Repton.

 Nov.
-21, 1969 – Major League Baseball center fielder Ken Griffey Jr. was born in Donora, Pa.
+21, 1969 – National Baseball Hall of Fame centerfielder Ken Griffey Jr. was born in Donora, Pa.
 He would go on to play for the Seattle Mariners, Cincinnati Reds and the Chicago White Sox.
 He was inducted into the Hall of Fame in 2016.

 Nov.
 21, 1973 - U.S. President Richard M. Nixon's attorney, J. Fred Buzhardt, announced the presence of an 18½-minute gap in one of the White House tape recordings related to the Watergate case.